tropicaltux/weather-subscription-service/api/README.md

 # API Documentation

-This directory contains the OpenAPI specification for the Weather Subscription Service API.
+This directory contains the OpenAPI specification for the Weather Subscription Service API and configuration for code generation.

 ## Overview